 The Truth About Oleochemicals

-Many intelligent people have been hoodwinked by slick detergent and emollient manufacturers’ greenwashing campaigns over the years into believing that oleochemical detergents, fatty acids and stearates (to name a few) are “natural” and environmentally-friendly because they are “vegetable-based.”
-The EPA has stated that personal care detergents (they make no distinction between oleo- or petrochemical-based products) are now considered persistent pollutants because they are released into our waterways every day in very large quantities, and their persistence is alarming because many personal care product ingredients have endocrine-disrupting effects.
+Unfortunately, many intelligent people have been hoodwinked by slick greenwashing marketing campaigns into believing that oleochemical detergents, fatty acids and stearates (to name a few) are “natural” and environmentally-friendly because they are “vegetable-based.”
+Note that the EPA has stated that personal care detergents (they make no distinction between oleo- or petrochemical-based products) are now considered persistent pollutants because they are released into our waterways every day in very large quantities, and their persistence is alarming because many personal care product ingredients have endocrine-disrupting effects.

 The solution?
 Choose body care products made without oleochemicals or other synthetics.
 No detergents.
 No foam boosters.
 No isolated fatty acids.
-No methyl paraben or other chemical preservatives.
+No chemical preservatives.
+No chemical fragrance.
 Instead, look for organic cocoa butter, cold-pressed organic sunflower oil, select organic botanical extracts.
+Do look at our lovely Terressentials line of handcrafted, small batch organic personal care products!
 What could be more natural?